MicrosoftDocs/CortanaSkillsKit/docs/enterprise/administering-deployment-requests.md

 # Administering deployment requests

-IT admins can manage Cortana skills for their company through the IT Admin Portal (https://it-admin-portal-prod.azurewebsites.net).
-IT admins have control to approve (enable) or reject (withdraw) skills for their company.
+IT admins can manage Cortana skills for their company through the [IT Admin Portal](https://it-admin-portal-prod.azurewebsites.net).
+IT admins can approve (enable) or reject (withdraw) skills for their company.

 1. Launch the IT portal.

     ![IT portal](../media/images/administering-deployment-requests-01.png)

-1. Double click on the skill to manage.
+1. Double click on the skill you want to manage.

     ![IT portal](../media/images/administering-deployment-requests-02.png)